-Regarded as one of the best afternoon teas in Hong Kong, Rosewood makes top-notch pastries that keep us visiting again and again ($998 for two).
+Regarded as one of the best afternoon teas in Hong Kong, Rosewood makes top-notch pastries that keep us visiting again and again.
 One thing special about Rosewood’s afternoon tea is that customers are served with confections after having the savouries, where you can pick any sweets from the trollies.
-Whether you love their caviar crab meat toast, chocolate pound cake or fruit tart, the afternoon tea at The Butterfly Room will definitely become your all-time favourite.
+Whether you love its caviar crab meat toast, chocolate pound cake, or fruit tart, the afternoon tea at The Butterfly Room will definitely become your all-time favourite.

 2. The Verandah at The Repulse Bay

 If you feel like escaping from the city for a while, The Verandah is a great spot.
-The spectacular sea view and the colonial-style interior are big bonuses, where the courtyard fountain or spiral staircase are great photo spots.
+The spectacular sea view and the colonial-style interior are big bonuses, while the courtyard fountain and spiral staircase are great photo spots.
 Since the Verandah is managed by The Peninsula, you can expect amazing food like parmigiano reggiano mousse and caramel chocolate pillows.

-The afternoon tea for two is priced at $648 on weekdays and $688 on weekends and public holidays.

 The Verandah, The Repulse Bay, 109 Repulse Bay Road, Hong Kong, p.
 2292 2822

-Experiencing the famous and iconic afternoon tea at The Peninsula lobby is an absolute must for all Hong Kong locals and visitors.
-Served daily, indulge in a selection of finger sandwiches, pastries, scones and tea.
-Champagne is also available for those feeling a little adventurous.
-Accompanied by string music, this is definitely one of the best high teas in Hong Kong.
+Experiencing the famous and iconic afternoon tea at The Peninsula Lobby is an absolute must for all Hong Kong locals and visitors.
+Served daily, indulge in a selection of finger sandwiches, pastries, scones, and tea.
+Champagne is also available for those who want a bit of bubbly.
+Accompanied by classical music in the background, this is definitely one of the best high teas in Hong Kong.

 5. The Tiffany Blue Box Cafe

-Changing their menu often, Tiffany Blue Box Cafe gives you a grand experience literally inside a giant semi-transparent accessory box.
-Indulge in twelve afternoon tea bites like white peach panna cotta, rose gateau, foie gras terrine, lemon poppy seed scones and more!
-We love how a lot of their treats are blue in colour which relates to the brand concept of Tiffany & Co.
+Changing its menu often, The Tiffany Blue Box Cafe gives you a grand experience literally inside a giant semi-transparent accessory box.
+Indulge in 12 afternoon tea bites like white peach panna cotta, rose gateau, foie gras terrine, lemon poppy seed scones, and more.
+We love how a lot of its treats are blue in colour which relates to the brand concept of Tiffany & Co.

 Enjoy a smart casual and musical afternoon tea at Tiffin in the Grand Hyatt.
-Afternoon tea bites include scones, jam, cupcakes, puddings, pies, sandwiches, burgers, salads and much more.
-What could be better than great food, stunning views and relaxing music on a lazy afternoon?
+Afternoon tea bites include scones, jam, cupcakes, puddings, pies, sandwiches, burgers, salads, and much more.
+What could be better than great food, stunning views, and live jazz on a lazy afternoon?
 Plus, the ice cream bar makes it one of the best high teas in Hong Kong!

 7. Vivienne Westwood Cafe

-Fashionista alert: don’t miss out Vivienne Westwood Cafe!
-Needless to say, the huge logos on the macarons, chocolate plates, 3-tiered server and teaware make the afternoon tea very grand.
+Fashionista alert: don’t miss out on Vivienne Westwood Cafe!
+Needless to say, the huge logos on the macarons, chocolate plates, three-tiered server and teaware make the afternoon tea pretty grand.
 The savouries are generally more popular than the sweets, with famous items such as puffed pastry with scallop and crab meat salad tart.
-However, we find their macarons extremely crispy on the outside, and the herbal teas that come along are very refreshing as well.
-The fancy visuals, satisfying food and convenient location speak for its price ($688 for two).
+However, we find its macarons extremely crispy on the outside, and the herbal teas that come along are very refreshing as well.
+The fancy visuals, satisfying food, and convenient location will make your trip worth it.

-We just love the fragrant teas and beautiful teaware used at the Palm Court.
-The vivid smell of the Lychee Red Tea made their scones and rose jam even more enjoyable.
-If you missed out the Summer Picnic Afternoon Tea, be sure to check out their thematic afternoon teas that change regularly.
-Also, since the Gateway is right next to the hotel, the Palm Court is one of the optimal places for you to rest after shopping all day.
+We just love the fragrant teas and beautiful teaware used at Palm Court.
+The vivid smell of the Lychee Red Tea made its scones and rose jam even more enjoyable.
+If you missed out the Summer Picnic Afternoon Tea, be sure to check out its thematic afternoon teas that change regularly.
+Also, since the Gateway is right next to the hotel, Palm Court is one of the optimal places for you to rest after shopping all day.

 Try some special Malaysian afternoon teas at The Envoy!
-At $195 per person, you can order a mixture of sweet and savoury bites that come with a complimentary drink and raisin scones.
-Some examples of treats are spicy sambal popcorn shrimp, pandan chiffon roll and Malaysian coconut mango macaroons.
-Other than the food, the Matcha Mocha Affogato and Kinako Latte are also equally exceptional.
+You can order a mixture of sweet and savoury bites that come with a complimentary drink and raisin scones.
+Some examples of treats are spicy sambal popcorn shrimp, pandan chiffon roll, and Malaysian coconut mango macaroons.
+In addition to the food, the Matcha Mocha Affogato and Kinako Latte are also equally exceptional.

 The Envoy, 3/F, The Pottinger Hong Kong, 74 Queen’s Road Central, Hong Kong, p.
 2169 3311

-If you’re wondering where to have the best high tea in Hong Kong, head over to Feast in EAST hotel for their afternoon tea sets.
-Find sharing boards designed for two that are inspired by their popular buffet selection.
-The sharing boards consist of a range of savoury bites like smoked salmon, artisan breads, pickles and pressed paninis.
-Later top it off with some tea, desserts and cupcakes.
+If you’re wondering where to have the best high tea in Hong Kong, head over to Feast at East Hotel for its afternoon tea sets.
+Find sharing boards designed for two that are inspired by its popular buffet selection.
+The sharing boards consist of a range of savoury bites like smoked salmon, artisan breads, pickles, and pressed paninis.
+Later, top it off with some tea, desserts, and cupcakes.

 Inspired by the Five Element-themed cocktail menu, the team of Ozone has thoughtfully prepared a series of Five Element-themed afternoon tea set menu to enhance guests’ afternoon exploration of taste.
 Water splashes a refreshing note from the ocean with a scallop ceviche; fire remixes the traditional Mexican taco with Sichuanese fiery chicken; Ozone’s renowned Mini Mushroom Wagyu Beef Burger represents Earth on the menu.
 This high tea is bound to make your table full of tantalising flavours and colours.